 The first major thing to tackle to achieve a decent operating lifespan is buffering your sensor data to an array, or to the 4k EEprom on the RTC board.
 Examples of the code I use for this eeprom buffering is embedded the I2C eeprom tester example I’ve placed on gitHub.
 You don’t want to wake up the card more than once per day, since that operation draws up to 100mA, for 200-400ms, which is more than any other power use on the logger.
 Older Sandisk cards (<1Gb) tend to have lower sleep currents around 70µA, but it’s not unusual to see new large capacity cards drawing ~200µA or more.

 To fully optimize your code it is helpful monitor current during “logging events”, but this usually requires an oscilloscope.
 In this post, I have outlined a method to use an UNO with the serial monitor built into the IDE to capture and display these brief events.

 Depending on the board you are using, you sometimes run out of critical pins for attachment points.
-In this tutorial I described adding extra ground & power wire to the main bundles, but another approach is to add extra header pins that extend from the side of the board:
+In this tutorial I described adding extra ground & power wire to the main bundles beside the RTC, but another approach is to add extra header pins that extend from the side of the board:

-In the photo above I added to ground, Vcc, and a tap on D6 to make PWM output available, though D6 will also be used for the LED indicator.
-An old breadboard holds everything in alignment while soldering, and a resistor leg lets you bridge to the new headers.
+In the photo above I added to ground, Vcc, and a tap on D6 to make PWM output available for that specific unit even though D6 was also being used for the LED indicator.
+An sacrificial breadboard holds everything in alignment while soldering, and a resistor leg lets you bridge to the new headers.
 This lets you add as many ‘sidecar’ risers as you need, although it gets a bit tricky to join more than three pins at the same time.
-If you intend to re-purpose your logger platform with other sensors later, you can never have too many ground & Vcc connections. (…though after seeing these triple-riser promini boards from eBay, I think I might retract that statement…)
+If you intend to re-purpose your logger platform with other sensors later, you can never have too many Ground & Vcc connections. (…though after seeing these triple-riser promini boards from eBay, I think I might retract that statement…)